Codecademy/docs/content/typescript/concepts/utility-types/utility-types.md

   - 'Computer Science'
 Tags:
   - 'Utility Types'
+  - 'Data Types'
+  - 'TypeScript'
 CatalogContent:
   - 'learn-typescript'
   - 'paths/full-stack-engineer-career-path'
 ---

-Typescript consists of some predefined generic types known as **`Utility Types`**.
+TypeScript consists of several predefined generic types known as Utility Types.
 These utility types are useful for manipulating or creating new types more efficiently.

 ## Partial